-The migration path from the G3 to the CR-3000 series is complicated by the differences in screen resolution between the two ranges.
-The table below describes the options available when converting between various models...
+The migration path from the G3 to the CR3000 series is complicated by the differences in screen resolution between the two ranges.
+The table below describes the options available when converting between your various models:

-G3 Model CR-3000 Model Description G306A 7-inch The G306A's 320 x 240 display can be hardware or software scaled to fit the CR-3000's 800 x 480 display.
-Hardware scaling converts each pixel to a 2 x 2 block of pixels, while software scaling adjusts the size of the primitives to the new format.
-Software scaling may need you to edit the pages to adjust font sizes, line widths etc. G308, G310 10-inch The G308 and the G310 both have 640 x 480 displays which can be hardware or software scaled to fit the CR-3000's 800 x 600 display.
-Hardware scaling blends adjacent pixels and thus may not produce perfect results.
-Software scaling may need you to edit the pages to adjust font sizes, line widths etc. G315 15-inch The G315 can be imported directly with no screen adjustments.
+G3 MODEL CR3000 MODEL DESCRIPTION G306A 7-inch The G306A's 320 $\times$ 240 display can be hardware or software scaled to fit the CR3000's 800 $\times$ 480 display.
+Hardware scaling converts each pixel to a 2 $\times$ 2 block of pixels, while software scaling adjusts the size of the primitives to the new format.
+Software scaling may need you to edit the pages to adjust font sizes, line widths etc. G308, G310 10-inch The G308 and the G310 both have $640 \times 480$ displays which can be hardware or software scaled to fit the CR3000's $800 \times 600$ display.
+Hardware scaling blends adjacent pixels and therefore may not produce perfect results.
+Software scaling may require you to edit the pages to adjust font sizes, line widths etc. G315 15-inch The G315 can be imported directly with no screen adjustments.

-The other issue you may encounter is that the CR-3000 has neither the MENU key nor the soft-keys provided by the G3.
-You must therefore remove any functionality from these keys and replace it with on-screen buttons and other elements that achieve the same result.
+The other issue you may encounter is that the CR3000 has neither the MENU key nor the softkeys provided by the G3.
+You must therefore remove any functionality from these keys and replace it with onscreen buttons and other elements that achieve the same result.
 We recommend that you do this in Crimson 3.0 before converting to Crimson 3.1.